High height safety tips for Illinois construction workers

 Determine the risks

 One of the best ways to prevent a fall is to assess the work area to determine potential hazards.
 Site managers should be sure to determine what equipment is needed to complete work done from a high height and which employees are the most likely to be injured.
-Work sites should also be checked to ensure there are guardrails, covers for openings and similar preventative measures that could help avoid an accident.
+Worksites should also be checked to ensure there are guardrails, covers for openings and similar preventative measures that could help avoid an accident.

 Work with someone

 Construction workers operating at heights should work with at least one more person who acts as a lookout for potential hazards or to make sure climbing equipment remains stable.
-Another reason it is so essential to work with another person is because someone needs to be able to go get help should circumstances take a turn for the worse.
+Another reason it is so essential to work with another person is that someone needs to be able to go get help should circumstances take a turn for the worse.
 To ensure all bases are covered, construction workers should have a plan on how to respond to various scenarios.
 Doing so could save an abundance of time and potentially someone’s life.

 Know how to use equipment the right way